hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/5-Installation.md

 1. Configure your web server so that HiPay can reach the `web/index.php` through HTTP.
 This configuration is beyond the scope of the present guide and depends on the web server software you rely on (Apache, Nginx, etc.).

 2. Note the URL from which the `web/index.php` is reachable (example: `https://cashout.merchant-example.com/index.php`).
-Then, [contact HiPay's Business IT Services](https://support.hipay.com) to configure this URL as your marketplace notification URL.
+Then, [contact HiPay's Business IT Services](https://support.hipay.com) by submitting a request to configure this URL as your marketplace notification URL.

 ## Initialization and final check

-Go in the project directory:
+Go to the project directory:

 	$ cd hipay_mirakl